FACULTY FOR THE WRITTEN ADVOCACY COURSE PART I – M&A

 FACULTY FOR THE KLUWER ARBITRATION BLOG ADD-ON MODULE

-From left to right, we are honoured to have Dr Crina Baltag on behalf of the Kluwer Arbitration Blog, and Ghazal Miyar on behalf of Delos Dispute Resolution.
+From left to right, we are honoured to have Dr Crina Baltag on behalf of the Kluwer Arbitration Blog, and Dr Ghazal Miyar on behalf of Delos Dispute Resolution.
 Their short bios are set out below.

 Dr Crina Baltag, FCIArb, Docent, is Associate Professor in International Arbitration and the Academic Director of the LL.M. in International Commercial Arbitration Law at Stockholm University.
 Crina also practices as an arbitrator and she is a qualified attorney-at-law, member of the Romanian and Bucharest Bar, with extensive practice, for over twenty years, in international commercial and investment arbitration, international dispute resolution, private international law.
 Crina is widely recognized as a leading international arbitration academic and arbitrator.
 She is frequently invited as keynote speaker to address topical issues in international arbitration and dispute resolution.